srikanthaluru/Anemia-Segmented-Blood-Cells/README.md

-# Anemia-Blood-samples (Iron-deficient blood slide images)
+# Blood samples for Image Processing and Machine Learning (Iron-deficient blood slide images)
 I have taken over 60 images of 10 different iron-deficient blood slides myself by using Olympus CH40RF200 microscope equipped with a Sony Full HD 1080 digital camera with an effective magnification of 100.
 The blood samples are taken from the Department of Medical Sciences of University of Isfahan, Iran and Sayed-Al-Shohada Hospital located at Isfahan, Iran.